paralab/Dendro-GR/README.md

     Your browser does not support the video tag.
     </video>

-   Imaginary part of psi4 scalar
+   Imaginary part of psi4 scalar which will be used for gravitational wave analysis

   </div>
 </div>